risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

             update_progress(conn, sub_name, last_progress)
 ```

-## Use cases
+## Use case

-Potential use cases for subscriptions include:
+Potential use cases for subscriptions are as follows.
+If you have explored more use cases, feel free to share them with us in our [Slack channel](https://www.risingwave.com/slack).

 - **Real-time alerting/notification:** Subscribers can employ sophisticated alerting rules to detect abnormal events and notify downstream applications.
-- **Event-Driven Architectures:** Develop event-driven systems that react to changes based on specific business logic, such as synchronizing data to microservices.
+- **Event-driven architectures:** Develop event-driven systems that react to changes based on specific business logic, such as synchronizing data to microservices.

-We welcome you to share more use cases with us in our Slack community!